Real1CM/Real1CM/README.md

 - 👋 Hi, I’m @Real1CM
-- 👀 I’m interested in cocomelon
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning cocomelon
+- 🌱 I’m currently learning OS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Sorry for my awful code.
+I'm trying to work better.
-- 📫 How to reach me ...
+- 📫 You can contact with me on my mail: liangchenmingg3er@Gmail.com

 <!---
 Real1CM/Real1CM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.